learn-co-curriculum/dsc-k-means-clustering-lab/README.md

 `algorithm` specifies the algorithm used:

 - If `full` is specified, a full EM-style algorithm is performed.
-EM is short for "Expectation Maximization" and its name is derived from the nature of the algorithm, where in each iteration an E-step (in the context of K-means clustering, the points are assigned to the nearest center) and an M-step (the cluster mean is updated based on the elements of the cluster) is created
+EM is short for "Expectation Maximization" and its name is derived from the nature of the algorithm, wherein each iteration an E-step (in the context of K-means clustering, the points are assigned to the nearest center) and an M-step (the cluster mean is updated based on the elements of the cluster) is created
 - The EM algorithm can be slow.
 The `elkan` variation is more efficient, but not available for sparse data
 - The default is `auto`, and automatically selects `full` for sparse data and `elkan` for dense data